-Repetition of destructive relationships
+Repetition of problem relationships

-Relationship problems are high on the list of factors which prompt clients to seek counselling.
-As I have already indicated, people are often perplexed by their own behaviour and their inability to establish and maintain enjoyable and healthy relationships.
+Relationship problems are high on the list of factors that prompt clients to seek counselling.
+People are often perplexed by their own behaviour and their inability to establish and maintain enjoyable and healthy relationships.
 This does not imply that counsellors are relationship experts, since clearly this is not the case.
-Counsellors, like everyone else, experience difficulties in their private lives, although with a background of proper training they should be aware at least of the importance of getting help.
-Clients who attempt to solve their own relationships problems often find themselves unable to do so.
-This is because of the unconscious element which frequently operates to sabotage all conscious efforts.
-The chapters dealing with psychodynamic counselling in this book provide more information about unconscious motivation and the ways in which it is manifest.
-With the aid of a trained person (in this case the counsellor) clients can be helped to identify the factors which disturb their relationships.
+Counsellors, like everyone else, experience difficulties in their private lives, although with a background of proper training they should be aware, at least, of the importance of getting help.
+Clients who attempt to solve their own relationship problems often find themselves unable to do so.
+This is because of the unconscious element that frequently operates to sabotage all conscious efforts.
+The units dealing with psychodynamic counselling in this book provide more information about unconscious motivation, and the ways in which it is manifest.
+With the aid of a trained person (in this case the counsellor), clients can be helped to identify those factors which disturb their relationships.